gongl1/USPTO-Project-1-Data-Analytics/README.md

 https://www.uspto.gov/learning-and-resources/electronic-data-products/patent-claims-research-dataset

 Areas to study:
-•	“application_data”: calculate period between filing_date and patent_issue_date to see on average long it takes to issue a patent for different categories.
+â€¢	â€œapplication_dataâ€: calculate period between filing_date and patent_issue_date to see on average long it takes to issue a patent for different categories.
-        Focus on appl_status_desc and calculate numeric values under “Patented Case”.
+        Focus on appl_status_desc and calculate numeric values under â€œPatented Caseâ€.
 Study which uspc_class has the most filings and highest patented rate.
         Study small_entity_indicator to see if there is any implications on small entrepreneurships.

-•	“all_inventors”: plot the inventors' geolocation distributions including regions, states and cities.
+â€¢	â€œall_inventorsâ€: plot the inventors' geolocation distributions including regions, states and cities.

-•	Merge “application_data” and “all_inventors”: study the inventors distribution, create heatmap based on number of applications each state, and use census API to see if there is correlation between state population, poverty and inventors, etc.
+â€¢	Merge â€œapplication_dataâ€ and â€œall_inventorsâ€: study the inventors distribution, create heatmap based on number of applications each state,
+        and use census API to see if there is correlation between state population, poverty and inventors, etc.

-•	“attorney_agent”: study which attorneys has the most filings and which are the most successful in patent filings.
+â€¢	â€œattorney_agentâ€: study which attorneys has the most filings and which are the most successful in patent filings.

-•	"patent_claims_stats”: study claim numbers on each patented case, focus on word counts, character counts, key words count, etc.
+â€¢	"patent_claims_statsâ€: study claim numbers on each patented case, focus on word counts, character counts, key words count, etc.

-•	Merge “application_data” and “patent_claims_stats”: focus on the claims trend for patented cases.
+â€¢	Merge â€œapplication_dataâ€ and â€œpatent_claims_statsâ€: focus on the claims trend for patented cases.
 Find out common claim features in patented cases.

 Major findings